eslint/eslint/docs/rules/arrow-body-style.md

 * `"always"` enforces braces around the function body
 * `"as-needed"` enforces no braces where they can be omitted (default)
+* `"except-object"` enforces no braces, except when returning object literals

 ### "always"